-The Cleveland Browns haven't had a winning record since 2007, and the franchise has had just two winning seasons in total since the NFL re-established the Browns with an expansion team in 1999.
-And as one can expect after so much organizational underperformance, there are a lot of new names in town.
+The Cleveland Browns haven't had a winning record since 2007, and the franchise has had just two winning seasons in total since the NFL re-established the Browns name in 1999.
+And as frequently happens after so much organizational underperformance, there are a lot of new names in town.
 In the last year, the Browns got themselves a new owner (Jimmy Haslam), CEO (Joe Banner), general manager (Michael Lombardi), head coach (Rob Chudzinski), offensive coordinator (Norv Turner), and defensive coordinator (Ray Horton).

 So, things will be different ... but will the Browns just be churning up the same old paradigm in a new way?
 The AFC North is a pretty brutal division, and the Browns haven't exactly been a threat in recent years.
 However, there are aspects of this particular rebuild that should give fans a lot of hope.

 Is the roster better, worse, or about the same?
-Much better on defense.
-The Browns made four significant additions on that side of the ball — LSU pass-rusher Barkevious Mingo from the draft, then defensive end Desmond Bryant and linebackers Paul Kruger and Quentin Groves through free agency.
-Their front seven that was already fairly stacked with underrated talents like Jabaal Sheard, Ahtyba Rubin, D'Qwell Jackson, and Phil Taylor.
+Much better on the defensive side of the ball.
+The Browns selected LSU pass-rusher Barkevious Mingo with the sixth overall pick in the 2013 draft, and added end Desmond Bryant and linebackers Paul Kruger and Quentin Groves to a front seven that was already fairly stacked with underrated talents like Jabaal Sheard, Ahtyba Rubin, D'Qwell Jackson, and Phil Taylor.
 And the addition of Horton, who made the Arizona Cardinals' defense one of the NFL's most multiple and effective over the last few years, will only make things better.

 Best offseason acquisition: Kruger.
-The former Baltimore Ravens defender can rush the passer, but he's also a good run-stopper, especially in sub packages.
+The former Baltimore Ravens defender can rush the passer, but he's also an estimable run-stopper, especially in sub packages.

 Position in flux: Special teams.
-The Browns let Josh Cribbs walk in free agency, and kicker Phil Dawson did the same — Cribbs went to Oakland, while Dawson took his talents to San Francisco.
-Safety Johnson Bademosi, wide receiver Travis Benjamin, and cornerback Buster Skrine are among those pegged to compete for Cribbs' old return spot, but Bademosi couldn't help but remember how important Cribbs had been to the team over the years.
+The Browns let Josh Cribbs walk in free agency, and kicker Phil Dawson did the same -- Cribbs went to Oakland, while Dawson has taken his talents to San Francisco.
+Safety Johnson Bademosi and cornerback Buster Skrine are among those pegged to compete for Cribbs' old return spot, but Bademosi couldn't help but remember how important Cribbs had been to the team over the years.